In 1997 one of our local friends approached

 in an hour long, down-home parade the first day.
 (In the first years

 we took part with lively harinams/chanting parties and even the

-goes through our ISKCON temple, which is a non-profit organization.
+through our ISKCON temple, which is a non-profit organization.

 After careful thought, we decided upon pakoras (batter-fried vegies)

 and tomato chutney (a sweet and spicy sauce or dip), all to be freshly

 prepared.
 Actually, for the first couple of years, we brought all